-Given this fact, how can you prepare and deliver a presentation that's entertaining, informative and achieves the goal of making your business more memorable in the minds of the audience?
+How can you prepare and deliver a presentation that's entertaining, informative and makes your business more memorable in the minds of the audience members?
 Here are five key tips for creating presentations that leave your audiences wanting to learn more:

 1. Keep Text to a Minimum

 The principle of "less is more" is nowhere as relevant as in a business presentation.
 Too many words on a slide or screen not only slows the pace of a presentation, it obliges the audience to read, rather than listen to, what you're saying.

 Use no more than six bullet points per slide and no more than six words per bullet.
 (Also avoid complete sentences, unless you're repurposing a quote.)

 2. Choose a Readable Font

 Ditch the creative urge to splash the screen with multiple fonts.
 If getting a message across is your key objective (and what else is a presentation for, really?), stick to standard sans serif fonts like Helvetica, Arial or Calibri — which are all easy for viewers to read quickly.